 Morgan County Starting Strong

 Starting Strong is a collaborative, community-wide initiative focused on expanding access to quality pre-k programs and increasing the availability of kindergarten readiness information for all families throughout Morgan County, Alabama.
 Starting Strong is a partnership between the Decatur-Morgan Chamber of Commerce, Decatur-Morgan County's Minority Development Association, The United Way of Morgan County, the Community Action Partnership of North Alabama, local school systems and community-based pre-k providers.
 The team advocates, applies for First Class Pre-K grants and fundraises to expand access to high-quality pre-k all children in Morgan County.
-With the addition of five classrooms in 2013-2014 academic year, five classrooms in the 2014-2015 year and five classrooms in the 2015-2016 year, approximately 260 young people have voluntary access to Pre-K programming due to the efforts of the initiative.

 The Early Learning Action Network of Bold Goals Education works to ensure all children are ready to learn when they start kindergarten.
 To achieve this goal, the Early Learning Action Network is helping more communities have access to Alabama First Class Pre-K Classrooms through a community-based expansion pilot project.